 We are pleased that many people are anticipating the release of our first publication and we will be sure to let you all know when MUSIC MAKERS — BOOK ONE is available for purchase!

 In the fall, we created posters for Four Corners, a super fun melody identification game that kids LOVE!
 We now have posters available for the French version!
 Thank you to My Cute Graphics for providing the cute Alouette and Frère Jaques clipart.
 The well-known French songs that we include in this version are Frère Jaques, l'Alphabet, Au claire de la lune, and Alouette.
 Click HERE for instructions to Four Corners / Quatre Coins.

 Christmas festivities are coming to an end and we are excited to get back to work on our current project; Music Makers - Book One.
 We are so thrilled to be publishing our very first resource for elementary music teachers, due out this spring!

 We will keep you updated as to when and where it will be available in the New Year!

 We are so excited to be in Atlantic City!
 After waiting six hours, Steph's flight almost got cancelled due to a Northern Manitoba snow storm, but we made it!
-Soundscape Music will be presenting four sessions at the American Orff Schulwerk Conference tomorrow!
 We are really looking forward to making music with our American colleagues.
-We are also looking forward to attending more great sessions from other clinicians such as Jim Soloman, Christa Coogan and fellow Canadians Rose Suter and Angela Warren!
+We are also looking forward to attending great sessions with clinicians such as Jim Soloman, Christa Coogan and fellow Canadians Rose Suter and Angela Warren!